Hello, I’m Vera!

-I didn’t have time then, to go further into it, but in the spring of 2009 I attended my first introduction course, with Birte Robbins in Denmark.
-It was like coming home, and it felt like something I had tried to do my whole life up until then, and now had finally found someone who would support me with it !
+In the spring of 2009 I attended my first introduction course to Focusing with Birte Robbins in Denmark.
+It was like coming home, and I realised I had tried to do my whole life up until then; I had finally found a way to be supported with it !

 What Focusing is to me

-To me, Gendlin’s work, his “A Process Model” and Focusing (Felt Sensing), is a way of living, rather than a method or a tool to sometimes “use” in a session with a professional or a Focusing/Felt Sensing partner, to then “go back to” living life.
-This work is to me a wonderful alternative and/or supplement to the mechanistic and science based way of approaching life; it opens up a more humane and connective way of relating to life, to myself, and to others.
+To me, Gendlin’s work, his “A Process Model” and Focusing (Felt Sensing), is a way of living, a pife philosophy rather than simply a method or a tool I sometimes “use” in a session with a professional or a Focusing/Felt Sensing partner, to then “go back to” living life.
+To me, this work is a wonderful alternative and/or supplement to the science based, and duaslistic way of approaching life; it opens up a more humane, holistic, and connective way of relating to life, to myself, and to others.

-I am developing my own way of teaching Focusing, one on one or in groups, and I offer sessions one on one, even if it is a tool rather than a way of life to you.
-What I would like to do is help you “find” Focusing/Felt Sensing for yourself, because I experience that there are many different ways of doing it.
+I am developing my own courses, and my own way of teaching Focusing, one on one or in groups, and I offer sessions one on one, even if it is a tool rather than a way of life to you.
+What I would like to do is help you “find” Focusing/Felt Sensing for yourself, because I experience that there are many different ways of using it.
 And I believe in what Gendlin says about Focusing being a human process to be found inside, rather than something artificial you have to be taught how to do.

 Musing and philosophising

 I am always interested in discussing and sensing into what Focusing/Felt Sensing “is”, how to find it, how to apply it in everyday life, how to be with a Felt Sense, and how one can use it and “live it”, and anything else that you might find interesting about Focusing/Felt Sensing.
-Therefore I have decided to also provide what I call Musing Sessions.
-Maybe you would be interested? 🙂 Contact me!
+Therefore, I also provide what I call Musing Sessions.
+Interested? 🙂